-United Commercial Bank Limited (UCB) was incorporated in Bangladesh as a public limited company with limited liability on 26 June 1983 under Companies Act 1913 to carry out banking business in Bangladesh.
-Bangladesh Bank gave the permission for commencement of its business on 13 November 1983.
-The Bank presently has a business network comprising 195 branches, 157 agent banking outlets, 01 (One) Off-shore Banking Unit and 03 (Three) subsidiaries as on 31 December 2019.
-It is a conventional commercial bank.
-The bank offers services for all commercial banking needs of the customers, which include deposit banking, loans & advances, export import financing, inland and international remittance facility, etc. The bank is listed with Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited as a publicly traded Company.
+United Commercial Bank Limited ('UCBL' or the 'Bank') was incorporated in Bangladesh as a public limited company with limited liability on 26 June 1983 under the Companies Act 1913 to carry on banking business in Bangladesh.
+It obtained permission from Bangladesh Bank on 13 November 1983 to commence its business.
+The Bank has 204 branches and 177 agent banking outlets as on 31 December 2020.
+Out of the above 204 branches, 10 branches provided both Islami Banking and Commercial Banking facilities complying with the rules of Islamic Shariah.
+The Bank offers services for all commercial banking and Islamic banking needs of the customers, which includes deposit/banking, loans & advances, export import financing, inland and international remittance facility etc. The Bank is listed with Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited as a publicly traded Company.